Dynamic Access Policies

 Configure Advanced Settings for DAP

 You can use the Advanced tab for adding selection criteria other than what is possible in the AAA and endpoint attribute areas.
-For example, while you can configure the threat defense to use AAA attributes that satisfy any, all, or none of the specified criteria, the endpoint attributes are cumulative, and must satisfy all.
+For example, while you can configure the Firewall Threat Defense to use AAA attributes that satisfy any, all, or none of the specified criteria, the endpoint attributes are cumulative, and must satisfy all.
 To let the security appliance employ one endpoint attribute or another, you must create appropriate logical expressions in Lua and enter them here.

 Procedure